Jeffrey Epstein’s Victims Denied Compensation From Federal Government

 — Ronan Farrow (@RonanFarrow) September 7, 2019

-Per The Inquisitr, the Epstein case remains shrouded in mystery as the source of his wealth is still unclear.
-Podcaster Eric Weinstein, who is also managing director of Thiel Capital, drew attention to this in a recent Twitter thread in which he highlighted that the focus on Epstein’s sexual assault charges has failed to reveal where he obtained his money.
-He also claimed that Epstein had a secretive office in Manhattan that may yield clues.
+Per The Inquisitr, the Epstein case remains shrouded in mystery, as the source of his wealth is still unclear.
+Podcaster Eric Weinstein, who is also managing director of Thiel Capital, drew attention to this in a recent Twitter thread.
+In said thread, Weinstein highlighted that the focus on Epstein’s sexual assault charges has failed to reveal where he obtained his money.
+He also claimed that Epstein had a secretive office in Manhattan — one that may yield clues.

 “I know because I dropped off trading materials there in 2004 before his Florida arrest brought him to light.
 If he was a self-made financial genius of supposedly infinite wealth there will be extensive records there.
 Anyone???”